Ready to re-discover the city? Here are 23 free things to do in Düsseldorf right now:

 Schifffahrt-Museum | Address: Burgplatz 30 | Museum Website

 Stadtmuseum | Address: Berger Allee 2 | Museum Website

 Heinrich-Heine-Institut | Address: Bilker Straße 12-14 | Museum Website

 Hetjens – Deutsches Keramikmuseum | Address: Schulstraße 4 | Museum Website

 Theatermuseum | Address: Jägerhofstraße 1 | Museum Website

 In addition, other museums such as Kunsthalle Düsseldorf & KIT – Kunst im Tunnel offer free entry on select days/times.
 Keep reading for details.

 Love live music?
 We’re big fans of Stadtklang (“city sound”), an organizer of small live concerts at cool bars and restaurants around the city.
-(For more free concerts, check out our monthly top event guides)

 2. Street Food Thursday

 Excellent local and regional food trucks gather to present a selection of tasty street food at Stahlwerk, a cool yet relaxed event venue.
 There is no admission fee for this event and the food is reasonably priced.